 For those that like to have a clean inbox, there can be a tendency to delete everything.
 What if you needed something later?
 If you’re using Spike to manage your email, we recommend archiving everything instead of deleting it.

-Spike’s Advanced Search puts you back in control when you need to reference something later on.
+Spike’s Super Search puts you back in control when you need to reference something later on.
 With a quick search, you’ll find exactly what you’re looking for right away.
 All the attachments you’ve ever sent, received or shared, can be searched by keyword, subject, or by a specific person.
 You can then layer on filters by person, tag, keyword, or file.
 All attachments can be previewed without downloading them.

 Set Up Email on Your Mobile Device